Table of Contents

 Active ingredient: 10% picaridin

-An option with picaridin rather than DEET, Avon’s Skin-So-Soft Bug Guard wipes (click here to check price) may interest you.
+An option with picaridin rather than DEET, Avon’s Skin-So-Soft Bug Guard wipes (click here to check price on Amazon) may interest you.

 Picaridin is thought to be potentially less irritating than DEET while being just as effective, so if your little one has sensitive skin, you might want to consider these over the DEET options.